madsbacha/routeros-vpn/README.md

 - `VPN_LISTEN_PORT`
     The listening port to set on the WireGuard interface when creating it.
 The port is not used as _we_ are connecting to PIA, but it is a required field in the router, and it is therefore configurable here, to prevent any clash with another interface using the same port.
     Default: `13231`.
+- `VPN_PORTFORWARD`
+    Enable port-forwarding on the VPN connection.
+    Default: `false`.
+- `VPN_PORTFORWARD_KEEPALIVE_INTERVAL`
+    The interval to wait, in minutes, between each keepalive sent to PIA for keeping the port active.
+    Default: `15`.
+- `VPN_CHECK_CONNECTIVITY_INTERVAL`
+    The interval to wait, in minutes, between checking connectivity of the VPN connection and reconfiguring the VPN if needed.
+    Default: `5`.
 - `DEBUG_ROUTER`
     When set to `true`, additional logs are printed to console.
     Specifically, the response for each command sent to the router.
+    Default: `false`.
+- `RUN_ONCE`
+    When set to `true`, only setup the initial connection and stop immediately afterwards, i.e., the program will not continuously run and send keepalive requests and ensure the connection is active.
+    Default: `false`.
+- `FORCE_SETUP`
+    Setup VPN even if current connection is active and has connectivity.
     Default: `false`.